tytydraco/yessleep/out/The_Things_I_Learned_While_Stuck_in_a_Time_Loop.md

 I wish I could remember the first few days.
 The early decades are just noise, static in the back of my skull.
 If there was a first day, it’s gone now.
 But I’ll do my best.

-I wake up at 7:15 a.m.
+I wake up at 7:15 am.
 That was my start time for the next 215 years.
 I’m supposed to be at a “work” event by 8, about half an hour away, so I’m already rushing.
 The quickest I’ve ever managed to wake up, get dressed, eat something, and get out the door was 4 minutes and 23 seconds.
 My drive takes exactly 19 minutes and 50 seconds if I avoid the speeding cameras and cops.
 On the first day, I wasn’t so quick, took me 15 minutes just to find clean pants.
 I arrived late, panicked, set up, and started playing.

 By “work event,” I mean I was hired to play music at a local weekend market.
 My income was a bastard mix of Centrelink, odd jobs, and whatever strangers tossed in my guitar case.
 It’s not like I was rolling in cash.
 I played shitty covers for three hours, just loud enough to compete with the blender from the smoothie stall across the path.
 Then I had lunch and a coffee break.
 I tried every single food stall in existence during the loops, and the only genuinely decent one was a little Mexican joint in the corner of the field.
 The coffee onsite was garbage, but I found a good café about a five-minute sprint away.
 By the hundredth loop or so, I’d mastered the timing—I could grab my lunch and a decent long black and be back before my 15-minute break was over.